JuliaFavaro/Lab-Fund-Int/README.md

 ### Authors and acknowledgment
 Julia Favaro's bio: I'm a master's student from the University of Pisa (Italy).
 I am currently pursuing a career in high energy astrophysics and data analysis.

-Lab partners: Samuele Chiarugi, Arianna Fornaciari and Andrea Simonelli.
-All master's students from the University of Pisa.
+Lab partner: Arianna Fornaciari, master's students from the University of Pisa.

-Supervisors and professors: Prof. Emanuele Paoloni, Prof. Giovanni Punzi
+Supervisors and professors: Prof. Emanuele Paoloni, Prof. Giovanni Punzi and Prof. Francesco Forti.

 ### Support
 For more explanation or any suggestions, write me at j.favaro@studenti.unipi.it .